tmux-plugins/tmux-resurrect/README.md

 `tmux-resurrect` is idempotent!
 It will not try to restore panes or windows that already exist.<br/>
 The single exception to this is when tmux is started with only 1 pane in order to restore previous tmux env.
-In this case only will this single pane be overwritten.
+Only in this case will this single pane be overwritten.

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)